todiane/cycle-of-life-p2/README.md

 - The link from the game to the winner and loser pages has been tested along with the buttons on each page to ensure they go to the correct place.

-- All links to external pages in the social media footer have been checked.
+- All links to external pages in the social media footer have been checked and open in a new window.

 - I tested that all parts of the game work including the score area and game selection area plus the additonal webpages and their buttons.